November is for Lunges! Join them together and what do you have? Lungevember of course.

 This is a great challenge to tone up the bum and thighs.
 The Lunge exercise recruits the gluteus maximus, quadriceps & hamstrings.
 There are also plenty of lunge variations to make the exercise easier or harder or just add a little variety.
 This is also a great exercise for the skiers and snowboarders who will be heading to the slopes over the winter.

-Our challenge will feature the forward lunge exercise, each single lunge counts as one and you will notice the targets goes up in even numbers.
-This progressive challenge starts off with a very manageable 10, 20 or 30 but will be testing your endurance towards the end of the month with 66, 132 or 198 lunges.
+The Lungevember Challenge will feature the forward lunge exercise, every single lunge counts as one and you will notice the targets goes up in even numbers.

 Lungevember Target Guide